Introducing Personalised Care

 Working with individuals to deliver healthcare that is realistic and appropriate for them.

-This comprehensive model of personalised care establishes:
+The comprehensive personalised care model establishes:

 - whole-population approaches to supporting people of all ages and their carers to manage their physical and mental health and wellbeing, build community resilience and make informed decisions when their health changes;